Halloween Night Movies – a diverse collection of movies to enjoy this All Hallows’ Eve.

 Halloween Night Movies

 Troll is not one of the worst movies ever made by a long shot; that title goes to its 1990 sequel.
 But Troll did have some serious narrative problems, from its confusing mix of gothic fairytale horror and comedy to its low-budget Gremlins-inspired effects.
 However, despite these flaws, John Carl Buechler’s movie remains a true guilty pleasure.
-In Buechler’s strange fantasy, we are introduced to The Potter family; Harry Potter Senior (yes, that’s right, Harry Potter!), his wife Anne, teenage son Harry Junior and young daughter Wendy.
+In Buechler’s strange fantasy, we are introduced to The Potter family: Harry Potter Senior (yes, that’s right, Harry Potter!), his wife Anne, teenage son Harry Junior and young daughter Wendy.
 The Potters have just moved into a brand new San Francisco apartment building filled with more than a few colourful characters.
 But just a few hours into their arrival, Wendy is attacked in the basement by a troll who takes her physical form and is determined to create a new Troll kingdom.

 If all this sounds nuts, it is!
 Buechler’s movie is a bizarre yet entertaining mix of fantasy, horror and comedy that never quite decides where its heart lies.
 But it remains entertaining and unique all the same due to the performances of Noah Hathaway, June Lockhart and Jenny Beck.
-Released ten months before Critters (1986), Troll bombed at the box office but has since earned a place in the heart of millions of fans.
+Released ten months before Critters (1986), Troll bombed at the box office but has since earned a place in the hearts of millions of fans.

 THE SIXTH SENSE (1999)